IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 Article 15.1 of the *Convention on the Elimination of All Forms of Discrimination against Women* says:
 > States Parties shall accord to women equality with men before the law.

+Section 19 of the *New Zealand Bill of Rights Act 1990* affirms the right of men and boys to be free from discrimiantion.

 The Human Rights Commission states:
 > In a free and democratic society (such as New Zealand purports to be) laws should be non-discriminatory on their face, unless the discrimination is demonstrably justified.[^1]